Home » 30 Minute Meals » The Easiest and Yummiest Vegan Spicy Bean Burgers in the World

 What I love about this recipe is that it is a two-for-price-of-one recipe: firstly you make chili.
 You divide the chili in half, mixing one half with the cornmeal and using the other half as a chili.
 Or, freeze one batch and you have bean burgers ready in the freezer whenever you want them!
 It’s a win-win recipe.

-I love to serve my meatless burgers in burger buns, but they are just as good served cold the next day on some salad leaves.
+I love to serve my meatless burgers in burger buns, but they are just as good served cold the next day on some salad leaves, or just dipped in vegan mayo!

 Furthermore, the vegan chili recipe is so simple.
 The only work is spent chopping onion and garlic.
 Then you simply throw all the beans (kidney beans, black beans, and pinto beans are my go-to beans), liquid, and all in a pan with the other ingredients.
 Forget about it for half an hour, then add some TVP.
 That’s your chili.
 At this stage, forget the burgers if you want and enjoy this awesome three-bean chili instead!